Using Dr.Web Mail Security Suite in Transparent Proxy Mode

 Yes

-To view and to change the settings of Dr.Web Firewall for Linux, you can use the following means:
+To view and change the settings of Dr.Web Firewall for Linux, use the following:

-The command-line-based management tool—Dr.Web Ctl (use the drweb-ctl cfshow and drweb-ctl cfset commands).
+Dr.Web Ctl command-line management tool (use the drweb-ctl cfshow and drweb-ctl cfset commands);

-To provide integration of Dr.Web for UNIX Mail Servers into the channels of email delivery that use the SSL/TLS secure connection:
+To enable integration of Dr.Web Mail Security Suite into channels of email delivery that use an SSL/TLS secure connection

 # drweb-ctl cfset LinuxFirewall.UnwrapSsl Yes

-It is recommended that the command cfset of the tool drweb-ctl or management web interface is used, because in this case the scanning rules will change automatically.
-They depend on this parameter.
+It is recommended to use the cfset command of the drweb-ctl tool or the management web interface, because in this case the scanning rules depending on this parameter will change automatically.

 $ drweb-ctl certificate > <cert_name>.pem

-3.Add the obtained certificate to the system list of trusted certificates and specify it as the trusted certificate for mail clients and server.
-For details, see Appendix E. Generating SSL certificates section.
+3.Add the obtained certificate to the system list of trusted certificates and specify it as a trusted certificate for your mail clients and mail server.
+For details, see the Appendix E. Generating SSL Certificates section.

-Set the values of the following parameters in the [LinuxFirewall]section in the configuration file:
+Set the values of the following parameters in the Dr.Web Firewall for Linux settings section (the [LinuxFirewall] section) of the configuration file:

-1.Parameters that limit the length and resource intensity of email message scanning (ScanTimeout, HeuristicAnalysis, PackerMaxLevel, ArchiveMaxLevel, MailMaxLevel, ContainerMaxLevel, MaxCompressionRatio).
-If you do not need detailed tuning, do not change the values of these parameters.
+1.Parameters of scanning email messages and attachments detected in them that limit a time interval and resource intensity of email message scanning (ScanTimeout, HeuristicAnalysis, PackerMaxLevel, ArchiveMaxLevel, MailMaxLevel, ContainerMaxLevel and MaxCompressionRatio).
+If you do not need to adjust the parameters in detail, do not change their values.

-3.The BlockUnchecked, specifying the action for Dr.Web MailD to take in case of impossibility to scan the received email message.
-If this parameter is set to Yes, the message is to be rejected.
+3.BlockUnchecked parameter specifying actions to be applied by Dr.Web MailD in case it is impossibile to scan a received email message.
+If this parameter is set to Yes, such message will be rejected.

-For a more detailed configuration of the filtering rules edit the Lua procedure or the RuleSet rules.
+For more detailed configuration of the filtering rules, edit the Lua procedure or the RuleSet rules.

-After all settings are adjusted, restart Dr.Web for UNIX Mail Servers with the following command:
+After the settings are adjusted, reload the Dr.Web Mail Security Suite configuration using the command:

 # drweb-ctl reload

-You can also restart the configuration daemon Dr.Web ConfigD with the following command:
+You can also restart Dr.Web Mail Security Suite by restarting the Dr.Web ConfigD configuration management daemon using the command:

 # service drweb-configd restart